Top 7 Types of Renewable Energy Resources

 Geothermal Electricity Production

-Geothermal power plants use the underground steam or water from wells drilled a mile or more into the earth.
+Geothermal power plants use underground steam or water from wells drilled a mile or more into the earth.
 The steam or hot water is lifted from the well to drive a conventional steam turbine, which powers an electric generator.

-Typically, utilized water is then returned to the ground to recharge the reservoir and complete the renewable energy resources cycle.
 The geothermal power plants had three types: dry steam, flash steam, and binary cycle.
 Dry steam plants utilize the steam, while both flash steam and binary cycle plants draw from reservoirs of hot water.

 The United state all geothermal power plants are in California, Nevada, Utah, and Hawaii having about 2800 MW of geothermal electric capacity is produced annually in this country.